themanyone/itcc/README.txt

  defined_in_cpp saying hello.
  g++> |

-The cstdio, iostream and string headers are automatically included, and the std namespace is automatically in scope.
+The cstdio, iostream and string headers are automatically included, and the std namespace is already in scope.

 FAQ.
 Issues.
 ============